kyoung/trek/PMO.md

 ## Backlog For Breakout
-- [ ] get a new mesh for the outposts... they're not Stations, they're power collectors.
+- [ ] get a new mesh for the outposts... they"re not Stations, they"re power collectors.
 Design appropriately.
     - [ ] build new mesh
     - [ ] instantiate the new stations as a new Ship Class, not as a "Station" objects
     - [ ] get rid of the station object.
 Merge into Ship
+- AI
+  - We need to be able to create hostile players to fight
+  - We need to be able to create cooperative players to help, and to communicate with
 - Configuration of scanners
   - Let the arc of the scanner be selected
   - Let LR sensors be selected
   - Do something more with sensors
-  - Objects get tracked once we've done a detailed scan... so how do we untrack them?
+  - Objects get tracked once we"ve done a detailed scan... so how do we untrack them?
 At some point, we should be able to loose them (ie clocked, moved out of range, etc)
 - Lifesupport loss should mean the crew dies in N minutes
 - Show phaser fire, as we do torpedoes
 - Pretty Renders